 The UE applies the broadcast MRB release procedure to stop receiving a session of an MBS broadcast service.
-The procedure may be initiated e.g. upon stop of the MBS session, upon leaving the cell broadcasting the MBS service the UE is interested in, upon losing interest in the MBS service, when capability limitations start inhibiting reception of the concerned service.
+The procedure may be initiated e.g. upon stop of the MBS session, upon leaving the cell broadcasting the MBS service the UE is interested in, upon losing interest in the MBS service, when capability limitations start inhibiting reception of the concerned service, upon leaving the ISA associated with a MBS broadcast service the UE is interested in.

 In the above, "entering/leaving the ISA associated with a MBS broadcast service" seems to mean "entering/leaving the area in which an MBS broadcast service is intended to be received".
 However, this is not consistent with how ISA is defined in the TS 38.300 CR.